Azure-Samples/communication-services-java-quickstarts/LookupNumber/README.md

 1. Navigate to the directory containing the pom.xml file and compile the project by using command `mvn compile`.
 2. Then, build the package using command `mvn package`.
-3. Run the command to execute the app `mvn exec:java -D"exec.mainClass"="com.communication.lookup.quickstart.App" -D"exec.cleanupDaemonThreads"="false"`.
+3. Run the command to execute the app `mvn exec:java -D"exec.mainClass"="com.communication.lookup.quickstart.App" -D"exec.cleanupDaemonThreads"="false" -D"exec.args"="<target-phone-number>"`.
+Replace `<target-phone-number>` with the number you want to use.